Windows CE: Features

 Windows CE is optimized for devices that have minimal memory; a Windows CE kernel may run with one megabyte of memory.
 Devices are often configured without disk storage, and may be configured as a "closed" system that does not allow for end-user extension (for instance, it can be burned into ROM).
 Windows CE conforms to the definition of a real-time operating system, with a deterministic interrupt latency.
 From Version 3 and onward, the system supports 256 priority levels and uses priority inheritance for dealing with priority inversion.
 The fundamental unit of execution is the thread.
 This helps to simplify the interface and improve execution time.

-The first version – known during development under the code name "Pegasus" – featured a Windows-like GUI and a number of Microsoft's popular apps, all trimmed down for smaller storage, memory, and speed of the palmtops of the day.
-Since then, Windows CE has evolved into a component-based, embedded, real-time operating system.
-It is no longer targeted solely at hand-held computers.
+The first version – known during development under the code name "Pegasus" – featured a Windows-like GUI and a number of Microsoft's popular apps, all trimmed down for smaller storage, memory, and speed of handheld devices.

 Many platforms have been based on the core Windows CE operating system, including Microsoft's AutoPC, Pocket PC 2000, Pocket PC 2002, Windows Mobile 2003, Windows Mobile 2003 SE, Windows Mobile 5, Windows Mobile 6, Smartphone 2002, Smartphone 2003, Portable Media Center, Zune, Windows Phone 7 and many industrial devices and embedded systems.
 Windows CE even powered select games for the Sega Dreamcast and was the operating system of the Gizmondo handheld.

 A distinctive feature of Windows CE compared to other Microsoft operating systems is that large parts of it are offered in source code form.
 First, source code was offered to several vendors, so they could adjust it to their hardware.
 Then products like Platform Builder (an integrated environment for Windows CE OS image creation and integration, or customized operating system designs based on CE) offered several components in source code form to the general public.
 However, a number of core components that do not need adaptation to specific hardware environments (other than the CPU family) are still distributed in binary only form.

+Unlike Windows NT, whose drivers are based on the Windows Driver Model or Windows Driver Frameworks, Windows CE's drivers are based on the Windows CE Driver Model.

 Windows CE uses WCELDR as its second stage boot loader in x86 platforms; or uses EBOOT as its boot loader in ARM platforms.
 Windows CE uses manufacturer-prebuilt Registry to manage hardware devices.
 On the startup process, NK.BIN boot image or NK.EXE kernel is loaded by the WCELDR or EBOOT bootloader.

+Although Windows Embedded Compact 7 supports multi-core, the NT kernel was used for Windows Phone 8 instead of the CE kernel.

 Windows CE 2.11 was the first embedded Windows release to support a console and a Windows CE version of cmd.exe.